8051Enthusiast/yabo/doc/intro.md

   b_hi: u8
 }
 ```
-The intent of this is to allow the parser to run in the backwords direction, which will hopefully get implemented sometime in the future.
+The intent of this is to allow the parser to run in the backwards direction, which will hopefully get implemented sometime in the future.

 Remember how blocks are expressions?
 This means we can assign it to a `let` binding and then reuse it: